MQdtc/computationalphysics_N2014301510099/Pictures/readme.md

-# Here is the pictures used in my homework.
+# Here are the pictures used in my homework.